-A key argument is that new tax bases like income taxes and value added can only become effective though extensive government investments in tax compliance.
-Low levels of revenue and disproportionate reliance on narrow tax bases reflect primarily constraints on achieving tolerable levels of compliance.
-This view dovetails with historical accounts of how tax systems have evolved, such as Brewer (1989) and Dincecco (2011).
-Looking at more the recent experience through the lens of effective administration, Bird (2004) observes that "the best tax policy in the world is worth little if it cannot be implemented effectively", underlining the need to put fiscal capacity at centre stage when studying public finance and development.
+But economic development does not automatically lead to increases in tax take.
+Tax shares of GDP have not gone up conceivably in some of to-day's most fast-growing economies, such as India and China.
+New tax bases, such as income and value added only become effective through extensive investments in tax compliance.
+Low levels of revenue and disproportionate reliance on narrow tax bases are an important constraint on tax compliance.
+This view is echoed in historical accounts of how tax systems have evolved, such as Brewer (1989) and Dincecco (2011).
+Looking at more the recent experience through the lens of effective administration, Bird (2004) observes that "the best tax policy in the world is worth little if it cannot be implemented effectively".
+Such observations underline the need to put conscious efforts to build fiscal capacity at centre stage when studying public finance and development.